mobxjs/mobx/docs/intro/concepts.md

 State is like spreadsheet cells that hold a value.

 Store state in any data structure you like: plain objects, arrays, classes, cyclic data structures or references.
 It doesn't matter for the workings of MobX.
-Just make sure that all properties you want to change over time are marked `observable` so MobX can track them.
+Just make sure that all properties you want to change over time are marked as `observable` so MobX can track them.

 Here is a simple example: